Qard/onchange/README.md

 onchange 'app/**/*.js' 'test/**/*.js' -- npm test
 ```

+NOTE: Windows users may need to use double quotes rather than single quotes.
+If used in an npm script, remember to escape the double quotes.

 You can match as many glob patterns as you like, just put the command you want to run after the `--` and it will run any time a file matching any of the globs is added changed or deleted.

 If you want a more verbose output, include the `-v` flag.
 For example: